HypothesisWorks/hypothesis/docs/community.rst

 Feel free to use these to ask for help, provide feedback, or discuss anything remotely Hypothesis related at all.

 The IRC channel is the more active of the two.
-If you don't know how to use IRC, you can use the following steps to get started:
+Even if you don't know how to use IRC, you can use IRCCloud to access it.
+Just click `this link to join #hypothesis <https://www.irccloud.com/#!/chat.freenode.net:6667/%23hypothesis>`_.
+You'll be taken through the IRCCloud sign up flow, after which you will find yourself in the IRC channel.
+Say hi.

-1. Sign up for a free `IRCCloud <https://www.irccloud.com/>`_ account (IRCCloud is run by friends of mine, but I'm recommending it because it's excellent).
+(IRCCloud is made by friends of mine, but that's not why I'm recommending it.
+I'm recommending it because it's great).
-2. Click `this link to join #hypothesis <https://www.irccloud.com/#!/chat.freenode.net:6667/%23hypothesis>`_.
-3. Click the button that says "Join Network"
-4. After a short wait while IRCCloud connects, you should find yourself in the #hypothesis IRC channel
-5. Type "Hi" in the box at the bottom and press enter to say hi.

 ---------------
 Code of conduct